coderefinery/template-workshop-webpage/content/join.md

 - we send all registrants all information about the workshop
 - we don't need to know the details, but let us know if you have a team (for reporting purposes)

-Team team lead(s) should mark their interest in being an EL when registering so that they get the additional information about on-boarding for team leads, instructors, organizers, and observers.
+Team team lead(s) should mark their interest in being an TL when registering so that they get the additional information about on-boarding for team leads, instructors, organizers, and observers.